santanafx/frontend-3d-car/README.md

 # Select Language: **English**, [Portuguese](https://github.com/santanafx/frontend-3d-car/blob/main/README-pt.md)

-# About the project

-The project involved taking on a challenge proposed by the company Softruck.
-Softruck is a multinational corporation that provides management solutions with the aim of reducing operational costs and actively monitoring and measuring resource performance.

 ## Technologies and programming languages used

 **Typescript** | **React** | **HTML** | **SASS** | **Vite**